UnMcDanno/Summer2019OSource/lab01.md

 Smart Questions
 -----
 * Do you have more suggestions for How To Answer Questions in a Helpful Way (from your past experience)?
-  1. If the question code was posted, try to fix the code instead of just typing with literal discription of the possible solution/fixation.
+  <br>1.
+If the question code was posted, try to fix the code instead of just typing with literal discription of the possible solution/fixation.<\br>
-   2.If you tried and could not solve the question, post what you have tried to save the newcomers time or probably to provide sparklings.
+   <br>2.If you tried and could not solve the question, post what you have tried to save the newcomers time or probably to provide sparklings.<\br>

 Free Culture Ch.3